-Uyen is a Ph.D. student in the Comparative Biomedical Sciences program at the NC State University College of Veterinary Medicine.
+Uyen is a postdoctoral scientist in the Comparative Biomedical Sciences program at the NC State University College of Veterinary Medicine.
 She received my Bachelor’s degree from the University of North Carolina at Greensboro in Biology (focused in Genetics), with minors in Chemistry and Studio Arts.
 Her undergraduate research thesis,Genetics of Speciation in Drosophila Ananassae from Southeast Asia and the South Pacific Islands, under the guidance of Dr. Malcolm Schug.
-Before returning to school to pursue my Ph.D she worked for about two years for Eton Bioscience, a DNA sequencing company in the RTP area.
+Before returning to school to pursue her Ph.D she worked for about two years for Eton Bioscience, a DNA sequencing company in the RTP area.
 Her current research focuses on developing a therapeutic to treatment Pulmonary Fibrosis.
-In her free time she enjoys spending time with Sterling her Husky puppy, traveling and working out.
+In her free time she enjoys spending time with Sterling, her Husky puppy, traveling and working out.